-4.2 Management of stand-alone non-public networks
+4.2 Management of Stand-alone Non-Public Networks

 An SNPN is deployed as an independent, isolated network.
 As shown in figure 4.2-1, all SNPN network functions are located inside the logical perimeter of the defined premises (e.g. factory) and the SNPN is separate from the public network.
 The SNPN operator has full management control over the exclusive SNPN network functions, e.g. the non-public 5G Core Network and/or 5G Access Network part of SNPN.